 That being said, dividends are largely determined by three key elements:

 Each year, the largest life insurers, like The Canada Life Assurance Company, publish their dividend scale that takes into consideration the above factors.
 The current and potential future dividends are also included, based on the dividend scale interest rate.
-A company can update it during market volatility or economic distre
+A company can change it during market volatility or economic distress.

 Yes, dividends can be used to pay for premiums.
 Dividends can be used to pay for premiums in participating policies or vanishing premium policies.
 As per the Corporate Finance Institute (CFI), when the cash value equals the total premium payment, the premium part vanishes.
 Ultimately, the policy starts paying for itself.

 A policyholder can then gradually reduce or eliminate out-of-pocket premium payments by leveraging the policy’s dividends for self-sustainability.
-To evaluate whether such a policy can suit your financial needs, contact the IBC Financial team.
+To evaluate whether such a policy can suit your specific situation, contact the IBC Financial team.

 The dividends from dividend-paying life insurance are not guaranteed.
 Dividends from dividend-paying life insurance aren’t guaranteed as the company’s financial performance varies each financial year.
 According to Ashley Kilroy’s article for Yahoo Finance, titled ‘What Do I Need to Know About Life Insurance Dividends?’, fluctuations in the flow of business can restrict the dividend payouts of a company.